 Systems: Windows 98, ME, NT, 2000, XP

-Fotografix is a very compact (download size is under 1 MB!) image editor that you can carry around on a thumb drive.
-It offers all the basic editing functions and rises head and shoulders above Microsoft Paint in that it allows you to create and edit layers and contains both gradient and clone tools.
+Fotografix 2 is a very compact image editor that you can carry around on a thumb drive.
+It offers all the basic editing functions and rises head and shoulders above Microsoft Paint in that it allows you to create and edit layers and contains both gradient, clone tools and other expected tools, plus clipboard support.
 It contains many filters, but two stand out -- Sharpen and Find Edges.

 This is not a replacement for Paint in your Notebook or Laptop, but it doesn't hog space or resources either.
 Because it contains the most important tools for photo editing, it is the best, tight little program you can get to add photo editing to your repertoire.